Julius Wellner,

 1929 North 22nd Street, Philadelphia, and he was buried on the 17th from St.

 Elizabeth’s Catholic Church on 23rd and Berks Streets.
-His grave marker
+His grave marker can be

-can be found at Holy Cross Cemetery (Section 9, Range 11), Baily
+found at Holy Cross Cemetery (Section 9, Range 11), Baily

 Road, Yeadon in Delaware County, Pennsylvania.
-His
+In 1920

-November, 1936, and he died on the 27th March, 1994.
-The grave marker of
+November, 1936 (licensed 2nd January, 1940), and he died on the 27th March,

-Charles Julius and his wife Jessica (1908-1986) can be found at the Fort
+Charles Julius and his wife Jessica (1908-1988) can be found at the Fort

-daughter Katherine Martha (Kitty) Wellner married Albert F. Volk, and she died on the 13th
+Wellner married Albert F. Volk, and she died on the

-October, 1976.
-The grave marker of Katherine and her husband Albert (1892-1976)
+13th October, 1976.
+The grave marker of Katherine and her husband Albert

-is the same as that of Julius Wellner at the Holy
+(1892-1976) is the same as that of Julius Wellner at

-Cross Cemetery.
+the Holy Cross Cemetery.
 Further information of course always appreciated.

 Gert J. Almind